 - Heat skillet on medium, and add 1T EVOO, onion and garlic until onion is translucent.

-- In medium sized bowl, add meat, flaxseed, and egg.
+- In medium sized bowl, add meat, flaxseed, egg and spices.
 Stir well.

 - Add sauteed onion and garlic to meat mixture, and add 1/4 cup of tomato sauce.

 - Add 1T EVOO and remaining tomato sauce to skillet.

 - Make da meatballs!
 I use an ice cream scoop, so my meatballs are about 2.5-3T big.
 Evenly space around the pan.
 This recipe yields 20 meatballs for me.

 - Let cook on stove top for 3 minutes.
 With the tongs, flip each meatball and cook for another 3 minutes.